ugathoo/intern_assessment_llmda/README.md

 # Next-Word Prediction with LSTM and Attention

-A sophisticated neural network implementation for next-word prediction using LSTM layers with multi-head self-attention mechanism, trained on "The Adventures of Sherlock Holmes" by Arthur Conan Doyle.
+A neural network implementation for next-word prediction using LSTM layers with multi-head self-attention mechanism, trained on "The Adventures of Sherlock Holmes" by Arthur Conan Doyle.

 ## Features